nsidc/earthaccess/docs/governance/decisions/929-move-repository.md

 In order to strengthen the community engagement of earthaccess and lower participation barriers, moving the `earthaccess` repo to another GitHub organization will:

-* Reduce friction to collaboration by allowing us to self-determine our community members' access and privileges.
+* Reduce friction to collaboration by allowing the community to self-determine its members' access and privileges.
 * Improve discoverability by reducing the amount of irrelevant items when browsing for related projects.
 * Enable bundling related repositories (e.g. the R earthdatalogin project, other